Ruan-Yixiang/AROPS/README.md

 pip install -r AROPS_requirements.txt
 ```
 ## Getting Started
+Here's a run down of the optmization example of Case 1 of Benchmark A.
 ```python
 # The optmization example of Case 1 of Benchmark A.
 from arops import AROPS